 If that is your experience, you could approach your employer about having a ‘without prejudice’ discussion about an exit package or settlement agreement.
 In other words, your employer agrees to give you a sum of money in return for your employment ending and you agreeing not to pursue a claim against them.
 It is also important to remember that if settlement talks break down, a ‘without prejudice’ discussion cannot be used against you at later stage.

-Negotiating a settlement for maternity and pregnancy discrimination
+Negotiating a settlement for pregnancy and maternity discrimination

 New mothers who take a year out of the office often return to find that they are no longer wanted by their employer, or that they are to be made “redundant”.
 If this were to happen to you, it could have significant adverse financial, career and other implications.
 Also, if your employer wants you to leave, they are highly likely to suggest a settlement agreement while you’re still on maternity leave and that is, of course, a time when you are probably not in the best position to negotiate.